wedaa/LongTail-Log-Analysis/README.md

 Please note the missing space at the end of the line is the bug and now I need to code around it everyplace :-(

+46) DONE: Make a chart of the first time a password was seen

 47) DONE: Show unique usernames,

+48) DONE: Make a chart of the first time a username was seen.

 49) DONE: Show unique IP addresses,